Sukhneet73/Token-solidity/README.md

-MyToken Smart Contract
+Nexa Smart Contract

-Introduction

-Welcome to the MyToken Smart Contract.
-This contract is a basic implementation of an ERC-20 like token using Solidity.
-The token is named "NEXA" with the abbreviation "EON".

-Features
+Nexa  is a simple ERC20-like token implemented in Solidity.
+This contract allows for minting and burning of tokens.
+It is designed to be a straightforward example of a custom token on the Ethereum blockchain.

+Token Details
-1.Token Name: NEXA
+Name: NEXA

-2.Token Symbol: EON
+Symbol: EON

-3.Total Supply: The aggregate amount of tokens in circulation.

-4.Balances: A mapping that records token balances for each address.
+Decimals: 18 (standard for ERC20 tokens)
+Total Supply: Initially 0

-Contract Specifications
+Contract Features

-Public Variables
-1.tokenName: The name of the token.

-2.tokenAbbry: The abbreviation of the token.

-3.totalSupply: The total number of tokens issued.

-4.balances: A mapping that tracks the token balance for each address.

 Functions

-Mint Function
-This function creates new tokens and assigns them to a specified address, increasing the total supply.
+Minting Tokens The mint function allows the creation of new tokens and assigns them to a specified address.

-function mint(address _address, uint _value) public
+function mint(address _to, uint256 _value) public;

 Parameters:

-`_address`: The recipient address of the newly minted tokens.
-`_value`: The number of tokens to mint.
+_to: The address to receive the minted tokens. _value: The number of tokens to mint.

-Burn Function
-This function removes tokens from a specified address, reducing the total supply, provided the address has sufficient tokens.
+Burning Tokens The burn function allows the destruction of tokens from a specified address, reducing the total supply.

-function burn(address _address, uint _value) public
+function burn(address _to, uint256 _value) public;

 Parameters:

-_address: The address from which tokens will be burned.
-_value: The number of tokens to burn.
+_to: The address from which tokens will be burned. _value: The number of tokens to burn.

-How to Use

-Minting Tokens
+Usage Deployment To deploy the `nexa` contract, you will need an Ethereum development environment such as Truffle, Hardhat, or Remix.
+Below is a basic example using Remix:

+Open Remix.
+1.Create a new file and paste the DipikaToken contract code.

+2.Compile the contract.

+3.Deploy the contract using the "Deploy" button in Remix.

+Interacting with the Contract Once deployed, you can interact with the contract using web3.js, ethers.js, or directly via Remix.

-To mint tokens, call the `mint` function with the recipient address and the amount of tokens to mint.
+Mint Tokens To mint tokens, call the mint function with the recipient's address and the amount of tokens to mint.
-MyToken.mint(0xYourAddress, 100);

-Burning Tokens
+Example using Remix:

+1.Select the deployed `Nexa` contract.

+2.Select the mint function.

+3.Enter the recipient's address and the amount of tokens to mint.

+4.Click "Transact" to execute the transaction.

-To burn tokens, call the `burn` function with the address from which to burn tokens and the amount of tokens to burn.
+Burn Tokens To burn tokens, call the burn function with the address from which to burn tokens and the amount to burn.
-MyToken.burn(0xYourAddress, 50);

-Deployment

-Follow these steps to deploy the MyToken contract:

-1.Install Node.js.

-2.Install Truffle and Ganache.

-3.Initialize a new Truffle project:

-4.Add the MyToken contract code to a new file named MyToken.sol in the contracts directory.

-5.Compile and deploy the contract:

-6.Use the Truffle console to interact with the contract:
+Example using Remix:

+1.Select the deployed Nexa contract.

+2.Select the burn function.

+3.Enter the address from which to burn tokens and the amount to burn.

+4.Click "Transact" to execute the transaction.